Discover more from portrait of a body (in pieces)

 February (part one)

-This is part one of February.
+This is chapter 4.
 You can read from the start.
 Or don’t.
 Nothing matters.

 There are rules to living here now.
 Routines.
 Things you need to achieve in order to stay: keep yourself together; keep yourself clothed; keep yourself clean.
 And attend meetings.
 As in twelve step, which sounds like a dance and is as difficult to do sober.